-Other revenues increased by \$4 million, or 17.4%, in 2019, which was primarily due to higher income from new financial reinsurance transactions.
-The amount of reinsurance assumed from client companies, as measured by pre-tax statutory surplus, risk based capital and other financial reinsurance structures was \$3.9 billion and \$2.9 billion at December 31, 2019 and 2018, respectively.
-Fees earned from this business can vary significantly depending on the size of the transactions and the timing of their completion and therefore can fluctuate from period to period.
+The increase in income before income taxes is primarily due to the growth of asset intensive and financial reinsurance business in Asia.
+The amount of reinsurance assumed from client companies, as measured by pre-tax statutory surplus, risk based capital and other financial reinsurance structures was \$2.9 billion and \$3.9 billion at December 31, 2020 and 2019, respectively.
+Fees earned from this business can vary significantly depending on the size, complexity, and timing of the transactions and, therefore, can fluctuate from period to period.